-- If it is felt that the child's needs can be met through Early Help, then discussion with the family should take place about the completion of an Early Help Assessment and provision of services through an Early Help Plan.
-Early help consultations are available from the Early Help Advisors for support in managing these situations. - For another agency familiar with the child and family to make the approach about information sharing to the family. - No assessment should take place.
-The rational for this decision will be recorded on the concerns form.

-The combination of the concerns and the refusal to consent to enquiries being made may result in the concerns being defined as child protection concerns.
+- If it is felt that the child's needs can be met through Early Help, then discussion with the family should take place about the completion of a Whole Family Assessment and provision of services through an Early Help Plan.
+Early help consultations are available from the Early Help Advisors for support in managing these situations. - For another agency familiar with the child and family to make the approach about information sharing to the family. - No Whole Family Assessment should take place.
+Other specific local tools and pathways available via West Midlands Child Protection Procedures should be used where there are concerns about possible harm to the child.
+The rationale for this decision will be recorded on the concerns form. - The combination of the concerns and the refusal to consent to enquiries being made may result in the concerns being defined as child protection concerns.
 In this case, information sharing may proceed without parental consent.
-The consultation and the decision to proceed without consent must be recorded on the case papers.
+The consultation and the decision to proceed without consent must be clearly recorded on the case file.